palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

 With these users in mind, django-calaccess-raw-data supports the use of automatic database routing, which Django's own documentation describes as "The easiest way to use multiple databases".

-If you fall into this category, first of all, be sure you've carefully read through Django's `Multiple database <https://docs.djangoproject.com/en/1.9/topics/db/multi-db/>`_ topic guide.
+If you fall into this category, first of all, be sure you've carefully read through Django's `Multiple databases <https://docs.djangoproject.com/en/1.9/topics/db/multi-db/>`_ topic guide.

 Next, configure your additional databases in ``settings.py``.
 For the sake of example, let's assume you want two PostgreSQL databases: One for all CAL-ACCESS data called ``calaccess_raw``, and a default ``my_project`` database for everything else: